 Access for all

-Most of the villages around the Harbour have access at some point to get close to the water for persons with limited physical ability.
+Most of the villages around the Harbour have access at some point to get close to the water if you have limited mobility.
 Below are some ideas for suitable activities.

 Walking / Wheelchair

-Paths with wheelchair surfaces that also make for easy walking and the Salterns Way cycle path is also suitable for all-terrian wheelchairs.
+Paths with wheelchair surfaces that also make for easy walking and some stretches of the Salterns Way cycle path is also suitable for all-terrian wheelchairs.

 Cobnor Leading to Cobnor Point

 This path takes in some of the best views of the Harbour.
 The path starts at the Cobnor Estate.
 There is parking for disabled badge holders accessed via the private Cobnor road.
 There is a toilet with RADAR key access.
 A large print leaflet explaining the walk is available from the Harbour Office.
 A braille copy can be borrowed from the Harbour Office.

 Starting in the pay & display car park, there are three dedicated disabled spaces at the far corner.
 Alongside the parking area is the start of the footpath.
 There are box gates but these are large enough for small mobility scooters and wheelchairs.
 The path comes out by Northshore boatyard and continues to a viewpoint opposite Cobnor.
 The nearest wheelchair accessible toilet is outside the Harbour Office at Itchenor - a few minutes walk from the car park.